Serpukhov: Period between the Tatar-Mongolian yoke and the Time of Troubles

-Troubled Time
+Time of Troubles

 The famine of 1601, the increase in the number of robber gangs, the uprising of peasants in 1603 did not bypass Serpukhovsky county.
 In a heated environment, false Dmitry I is on a trip to Moscow.
 In May 1605 the population of Serpukhov accepts False Dmitry I as king.
 The imposter's army, preparing to enter the capital, sets up a camp near the Monastery of The Lord.

 After the murder of False Dmitry I and the election of Vasily Shuisky by Tsar in 1606, Serpukhov again housed a large regiment of the tsarist army, the city became the center from which the siege of southern cities, not controlled by the official authorities, was under control.
 At this time, the uprising led by Ivan Bolotnikov was gaining momentum.
 After the Battle of Krom, the rebels advanced to Moscow, taking Kaluga and Alexin along the way.
 In October 1606, Bolotnikov approached Serpukhov, and the locals voluntarily surrendered the city.
 As a result of the unsuccessful assault of the capital, the rebels retreated to Serpukhov and then to Kaluga.
 In the summer of 1607, Serpukhov once again became a base for the tsarist army, which on July 5–7 participated in the battle on the River Eight between Serpukhov and Kashira, where the rebels were defeated.
 On June 21, Shui's captive rebels were tried here.
-In honor of the victory of the Lord's Monastery,the king was presented with a miraculous image of St. Dimitri Uglichsky, placed in a specially constructed aisle in the Vvedensky Cathedral (later attached to the Temple of the Great Martyr George the Victorious).
+In honor of the victory of the Lord's Monastery, the king was presented with a miraculous image of St. Dimitri Uglichsky, placed in a specially constructed aisle in the Vvedensky Cathedral (later attached to the Temple of the Great Martyr George the Victorious).

 During the Polish intervention, Serpukhov also did not escape military action.
 In January 1610 near the city a detachment of Cossacks led by Bezzubtsev defeated the Poles of Mlotsky.
 Soon the Cossacks left Serpukhov, who the next night was occupied by Poles.
 As a result, a large part of the civilian population was burnt down and a large part of the civilian population was killed.

 In 1610-1611, the residents of Serpukhov participated in the First Land Militia of Lyapunov, in 1612 - in the Second Militia of Minin and Pozharsky.

 As a result of the weakening of the state, which occurred during the Troubles, the nomads were again able to attack cities in Central Russia.

 In 1613, Serpukhovsky County was ruined by the Nogai Tatars along with Borovsky and Kolomensky.

 In 1618, hetman Piotr Sagaidachny, anally of the Polish king Vladislav, retreating with the army from Moscow to Kaluga, burned the Serpukhovsky plantation, but the fortress could not take.
 In 1633, the neighborhood of Serpukhov was ruined by the Crimean Tatars.